-The procedure to pursue such appeal will be in accordance with regulations approved by the after the date of the Superintendent's decision to expel with the Treasurer of the Board or the Superintendent.
+The procedure to pursue such appeal will be in accordance with regulations approved by the Superintendent.
+Notice of appeal must be filed, in writing, within fourteen (14) calendar days after the date of the Superintendent's decision to expel with the Treasurer of the Board or the Superintendent.